ltpitt/python-jupyter-language-translation/README.md

 ```

 ### Train
-Train the neural network on the preprocessed data.
-If you have a hard time getting a good loss, check the forms to see if anyone is having the same problem.
+Training the neural network on the preprocessed data.

 ```python